 The U.S. Coast Guard regulates and licenses merchant mariners and there are a number of requirements to get started, whether on a small vessel or large ship.

-In all cases, a certain amount of “at-sea” time, record-keeping, testing and fees are required.
+In most cases, a certain amount of “at-sea” time, record-keeping, testing and fees are required.
 For some mariners, the first step is to get a Transportation Worker Identification Card (TWIC®).
 Transitioning military personnel may be able to be reimbursed for a TWIC® card by their service organization.
 Please contact the service for more information.

 Transportation Worker Identification Credential (TWIC®)